priyanka-111-droid/100daysofcode/Day016/project/README.md

 * Read the documentation of what the OOP version should look like [here](https://docs.google.com/document/d/e/2PACX-1vTragRHILyj76AvVgpWeOlEaLBXoxPM_43SdEyffIKtOgarj42SoSAsK6LwLAdHQs2qFLGthRZds6ok/pub)

-* We  won't use any other file except main.py,we will only work with main.py
+* We  will write code in main.py ONLY.